-There were many mistakes, quite a bit of yelling, late nights, frustrating hours and tons of stress that have, and continues to mold the person, and photographer I am today.
-My experiences with documenting starving children, fellow service members, people who lost their homes, and detainees in Guantanamo Bay have reached beyond the lens, touching my very soul, and has helped me understand more than what meets the eye.
-It opened my heart, to not just simply take a photo, but connect emotionally and tell a great story.
+My job of capturing moments that could influence nations or the world was my definition of photojournalism.
+There were mistakes, yelling, late nights, frustrating hours, and tons of stress that molded me into the photographer I am today.
+My experiences documenting starving children, fellow service members, people who lost their homes, and detainees in Guantanamo Bay touched my soul and showed me that there was more to photography than just taking a picture.
+It opened my heart to emotionally connect and tell a great story.

-My unique photojournalism style is now incorporated into my studio, commercial, and fashion photography shoots.
-I never capture a posed reaction; I always capture something natural, and wonderful.
-I find true beauty comes in short burst, and it is my job to capture the split second reaction.
+Now, as a civilian, I incorporate my unique photojournalism style into my studio, commercial, and fashion photography shoots.
+I never capture posed reactions; I always capture something natural and wonderful.
+I find true beauty in those split-second reactions.
+Everyone has a natural elegance and beauty, and it’s my job to bring it out with humor, honesty, and passion.